 Under Bush's direction, the Houston offense finished 15th nationally with an average of 479.6 yards per game.
 The passing game ranked 11th nationally with 328.4 yards per game.

 Five offensive players earned All-Conference USA honors in 2012 under Bush's leadership.
-Charles Sims and Ryan Jackson combined for five 100-yard rushing games while Crawford Jones and David Piland combined for
+Charles Sims and Ryan Jackson combined for five 100-yard rushing games while Crawford Jones and David Piland combined for seven games of at least 300 yards passing or better.

 As offensive coordinator at UTSA Bush was outstanding calling plays for the Roadrunners in 2011, helping the first-year program average nearly 27 points a contest.
 UTSA was balanced offensively, averaging 219.7 yards through the air and 144.8 yards on the ground.
 Bush was charged with the development of Eric Soza who threw for 2,148 yards and had 14 touchdowns compared to nine interceptions as a redshirt sophomore.